debeshmandal/hydrogels/protocols/lennard-jones-gel/README.md

 ## Reproduce from JSON

-To reproduce the results of any script provided in this folder, run the script in this way:
+To reproduce a set of results in this folder.
+Make a copy of your JSON file that is generated when running the steps, then re-run the trajectory by running the following command:

 ```
-python <script> --json <JSON_filename> --enforce
+python main.py --json <JSON_filename> --enforce
 ```

-If there are any issues then the script will print instructions to console on how to remedy them.
+This will re-run the simulation and then the user can take inspiration from the `run.sh` bash script to do the trajectory analysis and also create an analytical model.

 ## Running the Example